TiddlyWiki/TiddlyWikiClassic/README.md

     make test

+To set the version number of the alpha build output files edit the file `ALPHA`.
+This should normally be set to the same version as in the TiddlyWiki Version.js file.

 To build an alpha version of TiddlyWiki incorporating any changes you have made, run the `bldalpha` script by typing:

     ./bldalpha